Proven Techniques for Overcoming Worry: How to Stop the Noise

 Noise is simply everything else.

-It is the constant interference of useless worries that have no basis in reality, are radically illogical, are pointless and unnecessary or simply beyond our control.
+It is the constant interference of useless worries that have no basis in reality, are radically illogical, is pointless and unnecessary, or are simply beyond your control.

 There's no action to take in this situation.